 2. Greenwich is very near New York City (45 minutes away)

 Most people have the impression that Greenwich is far from NYC because it’s in Connecticut.
 However, that’s a common misconception.
 In fact, Greenwich is only 45 minutes away from NYC.
-It’s a 45 minute train ride from Greenwich to New York’s Grand Central on the Metro-North express trains.
-Lots of people who live in Greenwich commute to Manhattan for work.
-It’s a very doable, easy commute.

-In fact, by living in Greenwich, you have the option of not only one Metro North train station- but you have four Metro North stations to choose from, plus you are not far away from the Westchester stations either!
-It’s so convenient to live in Greenwich when you are commuting to NYC.
+And by living in Greenwich, you have the convenience of not only one Metro North train station- but four Metro North stations to choose from, plus you are not far away from the Westchester stations either!

 3. Beautiful Greenwich Beaches and Private Islands